cedricxie/CarND-Traffic-Sign-Classifier-Project/README.md

 | .05				    | Slippery Road      							|

-For the second image of "Speed limit (20km/h)":
+For the second image of "Speed limit (20km/h)", it is wrongly predicted as "Dangerous curve to the right".

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|